 Adaboost is effective Algorithms for Data Science and stands for Adaptive Boosting.
 Bagging is a parallel ensemble because each model is built independently.
 On the other hand, boosting is a sequential ensemble where each model is built based on correcting the misclassifications of the previous model.

-Bagging mostly involves ‘simple voting’, where each classifier votes to obtain a final outcome– one that is determined by the majority of the parallel models; boosting involves ‘weighted voting’, where each classifier votes to obtain a final outcome which is determined by the majority– but the sequential models were built by assigning greater weights to misclassified instances of the previous models.
+Bagging mostly involves ‘simple voting’, where each classifier votes to obtain a final outcome– one that majority of the parallel models; boosting involves ‘weighted voting’, where each classifier votes to obtain a final outcome determines majority– but the sequential models builds by assigning greater weights to misclassified instances of the previous models.

 In the above Figure, steps 1, 2, 3 involve a weak learner called a decision stump (a 1-level decision tree making a prediction based on the value of only 1 input feature; a decision tree with its root immediately connected to its leaves).